arfaram/ezplatform-activities-log/README.md

 - Current logged in user activities
 - Activities on user level
 - Several policies to allow user the access to the activities panels
+- New in 2.1: user Login History, see CHANGELOG file for more details or see screeshots below

 ## Limitations